SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

     function y = simple_objective(x)
          y = (1-x(1))^2 + 100*(x(2)-x(1)^2)^2;

-The objective function is defined in the matlab file `simple_objective.m`.⋅
+The objective function is defined in the matlab file `simple_objective.m`.
+The two dimensional Rosenbrock function defined here has a minimum at `(1,1)`.
+Rosenbrock function is one of the test function used to test the robustness of an optimization method.
+Now let us see how the simulated annealing performs.

 ## MATLAB script - Optimization
 The simulated annealing script calls the objective function and optimizes via `simulannealbnd`.⋅